changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 - `share_history_time`, optional, time from which the group chat history is shared with the member in EPOCH time (milliseconds).
 '0' means share everything, '-1' means share nothing

-`ChatThreadClient` is the result returned from creating a thread, it contains an `id` which is the unique ID of the thread, and you can use it to perform other chat operations to this created chat thread
+`ChatThreadClient` is the result returned from creating a thread, you can use it to perform other chat operations to this chat thread

 ```Python
 from azure.communication.chat.models import ChatThreadMember